*minimum 3", see notes below for maximum staple length

 To place an order, or get more info, please send an email!

-Due to the high volume of new orders during the months of May and June we have set Wednesdays and Saturdays as drop off and pick up days.
+Drop off and pick up days are Wednesdays and Saturdays.
 Please send an email to discuss details and times, as well as alternative days.

 As of 5/1/22 we have increased our prices on any orders received starting in May.
 We have not increased our prices since we opened in 2017.